 A selection of modules from the following list need to be taken as part of this course:

 You will be taught by Cranfield's leading experts with capability expertise, industry knowledge and collective subject research, as well as external speakers from industry and defence.
-The Course Director for our MSc in Forensic Investigation is Professor Peter Zioupos.
+The Course Directors for our MSc in Forensic Investigation are Dr Hannah Moore and Stephanie Giles.
 The teaching team includes:

 The MSc of this course is accredited by The Chartered Society of Forensic Sciences.